Sachin: A Billion Dreams: Release

 The film was released on 26 May 2017 in India.
 On 21 May, Sachin Tendulkar conducted a special screening of the film for the Indian Armed Forces personnel at the Indian Air Force Auditorium.

 The film was released in five languages: English, Hindi, Marathi, Tamil and Telugu.
 Filmmakers cited the desire to appeal to fans across India.

 Marketing

 The name of the film was selected via a contest that Sachin Tendulkar had announced on Twitter.

 In May 2017, Sachin traveled to London to promote the film.

 Reception

 Hindustan Times wrote in their review that the movie had "everything" to make its audience "nostalgic".
 The Times of India gave 3 stars out of five.

-Music
+Soundtrack

-The music is composed by A. R. Rahman, with lyrics is written by Irshad Kamil, and the lyrics for Tamil, Telugu and Marathi were written by Madhan Karky, Vanamali and Subodh Khanolkar respectively.
+The music was composed by A. R. Rahman, with lyrics written by Irshad Kamil, and the lyrics for Tamil, Telugu and Marathi were written by Madhan Karky, Vanamali and Subodh Khanolkar respectively.
 The complete album featuring three songs were released on 28 April 2017 in Hindi, Tamil, Telugu and Marathi.

+Tracklist

 Awards

 The film won the trophy for the Best Director of a Long Documentary, the Special Award for the Best Film in the Long Documentary section and an honorary diploma at the 11th Tehran International FICTS Festival 2018.